 Some features such as a SMTP mail server settings, YubiKey OTP API credentials, etc. are not configured by the installer.
 You can find the environment file for these settings (and all others) in the following location:

-You can get a YubiKey client id and key at https://upgrade.yubico.com/getapikey/.
+If you plan to use YubiKeys for two-step login, you can get your YubiKey client id and key at https://upgrade.yubico.com/getapikey/.

 Once you’ve completed installing and configuring your bitwarden installation you can start it up: